directus/directus/docs/self-hosted/docker-guide.md

 - Minor releases, e.g. `10.0`
 - Major releases, e.g. `10`

-To use a specific version of Directus, include the version number in your `services.directus.image` value:
+It is recommended to explicitly specify a Directus version in your `docker-compose.yml` file.
+Include the version number in your `services.directus.image` value:

 ```yml
 services: